Finding Social Clubs and Groups in Later Life: The Beginner’s Guide

-We all need benefit from being active, social participants in our community.
+We can all benefit from being active, social participants in our community.

 However, as we age, it can be increasingly difficult to get the social interaction we need.